 The Full Story

-Cypriol (Cyperus scariosus, nagarmotha) is a wetland sedge native to India whose rhizomes yield an essential oil with a distinctive smoky, woody, earthy character.
+Cypriol (Cyperus scariosus, nagarmotha) is a wetland sedge native to India whose rhizomes yield an essential oil with a particular smoky, woody, earthy character.
 The oil is dominated by cyperene, cyperotundone, and various sesquiterpenes that produce a dark, leathery, cold-smoky quality.

 Cypriol is sometimes called 'poor man's oud' or 'Indian vetiver,' though it resembles neither material precisely.
 Its smoky-earthy character occupies its own territory — darker and more leathery than vetiver, less sweet and less complex than oud, with a cold, mineral smokiness unique to the genus.